ludocode/onramp/docs/virtual-machine.md

 Non-goals are efficiency, memory safety, and suitability for implementation in hardware.
 The VM is designed primarily for non-interactive bootstrapping of a real native compiler.
 Interrupts are also not a priority at this time, although there is the possibility of implementing them later.

-Onramp's VM design takes inspiration from such projects as Robert Elder's [one page CPU](https://recc.robertelder.org/op-cpu-programmer-reference-manual.txt), the [TOY machine](https://introcs.cs.princeton.edu/java/62toy/) from Sedgewick and Wayne, the design of [MessagePack](https://msgpack.org/), classic architectures like PDP-11 (designed to be programmed directly in octal), and of course modern RISC ISAs like RISC-V. See the [inspiration](inspiration.md) page for details.
+Onramp's VM design takes inspiration from such projects as Robert Elder's [one page CPU][onepagecpu], the [TOY machine][toymachine] from Sedgewick and Wayne, the design of [MessagePack][msgpack], classic architectures like PDP-11 (designed to be programmed directly in octal), and of course modern RISC ISAs like RISC-V. See the [inspiration](inspiration.md) page for details.